John Hanna (Indiana politician)

-John Hanna (September 3, 1827 – October 24, 1882) was a United States Representative (1877 to 1879) and United States Attorney (1861 to 1866) from Indiana.
+John Hanna (September 3, 1827 – October 24, 1882) was a United States representative (1877 to 1879) and U.S. attorney (1861 to 1866) from Indiana.

 Early years

 John Hanna was born on September 3, 1827, near Indianapolis.
 He pursued classical studies and graduated from the Indiana Asbury University (now DePauw University) in 1850.
 He studied law, was admitted to the bar.

 Career

 Hanna commenced practice in Greencastle.
 He was mayor of Greencastle from 1851 to 1854.

 Bleeding Kansas

 He moved to Kansas in 1857 and in December of that year was elected to its Territorial legislature.
 He served from 1857 to 1858.
 In 1858, as Chairman of the Judiciary Committee, he introduced and secured passage (over the Governor's veto) of an act that repealed the 1855 law "To punish offenses against slave property", effectively making expansion of slavery in Kansas impossible.
 He returned to Indiana in 1858.

 U.S. Attorney

 In 1860, he was an Indiana elector for Abraham Lincoln.
 He was appointed United States Attorney for Indiana by President Lincoln in 1861.
 Active in pursuing disloyalty claims against Southern sympathizers, he appeared for the United States in Ex Parte Milligan prior to the appeal to the U. S. Supreme Court.
 Reappointed by President Andrew Johnson in 1865, he was removed by him in 1866 after he publicly denounced the president at a meeting in Indianapolis.
 He then retired to private law practice in partnership with civil war general Frederick Knefler.